ENate/Basic-spring-boot-security-demo/README.md

 - Spring boot
 - maven ( or gradle with adaptations)
 - Spring Cloud

+### Tech Infrastructure
+- Keycloak for identity and accounts management
+- Hashicorp Vault to store secrets
+- Docker Compose to simplify development and deployment
+- Kuberbetes to deploy and effectively manage microservices

 In order to run the application, clone the repo:

 ``` git clone <repo_name> ``` and run in your favorite IDEs.